cyberark/conjur/docs/tutorials/integrations/puppet.md

 Next, we need to populate the database password with a secret value.
 Use the CLI to verify that the variable exists in Conjur:

 {% highlight shell %}
-$ conjur list -i -k variable
+$ conjur list -k variable
 [
   "dev:variable:db/password"
 ]